-DAY 10: DHARAMSALA TO MANALI
+DAY 10: DHARAMASALA TO MANALI

-Say goodbye to Dharamsala today and travel approximately 7-8 hours (253km) to the scenic hillstation of Manali, stopping en route to visit the village of Kulla.
+Say goodbye to Dharamsala today and travel approximately seven to eight hours to the scenic hillstation of Manali, stopping en route to visit the village of Kulla.
 Upon arrival in Manali check into your hotel for a three-night stay.
+This afternoon take a leisurely walk for approximately 45 mintues to explore Manali's nature and wildlife park.

-Kullu - A small village located next to Manali, Kulla is charming and well known for its apple orchards and wooden temples.
+Kullu - A small village located near Manali, Kulla is a charming and well known for its apple orchards and wooden temples.